psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 Then verify from `logstash-plain.log` that it is able to send logs again (you might have to do it with all of your indexes, e.g. `PUT netflow-*/_settings`).

-Index Management and select logstash and then press Manage index > Retry Lifecycle policy.
+Index Management and select logstash and then press Manage index > Retry Lifecycle cycle.

 ## Logstash with just Netflow
 If you are not using syslogs, doing the grok patterns and everything above, do this to quick and dirty populate netflow in your Kibana.